Cosmetic Dentistry Newcastle

 (1) on the incisal edge of the tooth – resulting in a shorter tooth or

 (2) on the inside surface of the tooth (the surface in direct contact with the tongue) resulting in thinning of the tooth.
 These photos demonstrate how thin incisal edges typically show chipping.

 The after image shows how this can be solved by changing the bite and making the incisal edges stronger.
 This process is almost purely an “additive” process (no loss of tooth) and therefore this is not only conservative dentistry – but truly affordable and effective cosmetic dentistry.

 The size of your teeth matters

-Next time you pick up a magazine in a reception area, look at the smiles of the models in the magazine.
+Next time you pick up a magazine, look at the smiles of the models in the magazine.
 Look more specifically at the size of the teeth on the models in the magazine.

 Improving your bite

 The bite is the relationship between the upper and lower teeth, i.e. how they come together to cut and chew food.
 We aim to create a bite relationship between upper and lower teeth where the upper teeth are somewhat forward and over the front of the lower teeth.
 This is the most favourable relationship with regards to most cosmetic options.
 It also reduces future wear on the teeth and protects the back of the teeth against adverse loading.